irfanICMLL/Auto_painter/README.md

 More results can be seen here: https://irfanicmll.github.io/work-page/

 Try our demo here: http://103.202.133.77:10086/
+Since the lab's server has temporarily expired, the demo is now unavailable.
+You can see the demo video and train your own model.

 New model has been updated!~ The performance is much better than in the orginal paper!
 See the demo video:https://youtu.be/g9rf-YFGgbg